ryanpcmcquen/config-o-matic/README.md

 (Note that $ user configuration is the same regardless of using stable or current.)

-If you do not want any extra packages, choose vanilla on ROOT script.
+If you do not want any extra packages, choose VANILLA on ROOT script.

+NEARFREE option now to remove all non-free packages except the kernel.
+At this time, NEARFREE is not valid with any other options.

 14.1: